Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Bayesian forward model

 where $\deltapi$ is the \textit{Gaia} parallax zero-point offset.
-For the \ac{LMC} and N4258, the predicted apparent magnitudes follow from the same period--luminosity relation, with all Cepheids in galaxy $j$ placed at distance $d_j$.
+For the \ac{LMC} and N4258, the true apparent magnitudes follow from the same period--luminosity relation, with all Cepheids in galaxy $j$ placed at distance $d_j$.